helium/HIP/0075-programmatic-poc-emissions-and-updated-emissions-curve.md

 Immediately after implementation, this HIP affects 5G Hotspot Owners as it ensures the continuity of MOBILE rewards past depletion of the Genesis pool of pre-mind MOBILE tokens.
 There will be no changes to the amount of MOBILE rewards compared to the Genesis period and no changes to the timing of the rewards submission.

-Feedback from the Community will be mainly solicited through the Helium Community Slack channels.
+Feedback from the Community will be mainly solicited through the Helium Community Discord channels.

 # Detailed Explanation